ENNEAGRAM PORTLAND

 Men and Character Today:

-Exploring Our Common Themes in Film
+Exploring Our Common Themes in 3 Films

 Themes for The Man Who Values Certainty and Loyalty

-Film: Mud (2019): discuss at October 11 Session
+• Film: Mud (2019): discuss at April 2 Session

 Themes for The Man Who Values Relationships and Being Effective